-My work in graphics began in the late 90's while working in Electronic Engineering developing audio interfaces for MIDI and RS232 controllers for pro audio products made by Roland, Digitech, Biamp, Johnson, and Line 6, with an emphasis on creating unique visual experiences utilizing my art background.
+My work in graphics began in the late 90's while working in Electronic Engineering developing audio interfaces for MIDI and RS232 controllers for pro audio products made by Roland, Digitech, Biamp, Johnson, and Line 6, with an emphasis on creating unique skeuomorphic experiences utilizing my formal art background.

-In 2005, I moved to Seattle and began working as a freelance graphic artist, first designing websites and developing graphic UI’s for Symetrix audio products, then developing custom UI’s for AMX and Crestron touch screen controllers, designing new themes on an almost weekly basis from 2006 to 2010.
-During that same time, I began working in Flash to develop websites, animations, eLearning courses, games, and other miscellaneous applications.
+In 2005, I moved to Seattle and began working as a freelance graphic artist, first designing websites and developing graphic UI’s for Symetrix audio products, then developing custom UI’s for AMX and Crestron touch screen controllers.
+During that time, I also began working in Flash to develop websites, animations, eLearning courses, games, and other miscellaneous applications.

-In 2010, after the release of the first iPad, I began creating artwork for iPhone and iPad apps using my background in painting and illustration, while also creating 2D illustrations for everything from websites, advertisements, and product illustrations for a number of major brands.
-My illustrations were also included in a number of corporate portfolios from 2010 to 2014, which won several silver addy awards for each of those years.
+In 2010, after the release of the first iPad, I began creating artwork for iPhone and iPad apps using my background in painting and illustration, while also creating 2D illustrations for everything from websites, advertisements, and product illustrations for many major brands.
+My illustrations also won several silver addy awards from 2010 to 2014.

 When I’m not working, I can be found recording music in my home recording studio, collecting vintage guitars and analog synths, or riding my bike around Seattle attempting to photograph it's many treasures.